x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/permissions/feature-permissions/feature-permissions.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 48d06fa6-e4a2-4d5c-bdbd-718eeaade4be
-description: "Summary: See a list of management role groups for managing Exchange Server features."
+description: "Summary: See a list of management role groups for managing Exchange 2016 or Exchange 2019 features"
 ---

 # Feature permissions